Did You Suffer From an IV Infiltration Injury Due To Nurse Negligence?

 - Choosing the correct catheter size for the patient and what needs to be infused

-- Choosing the correct site for the size of catheter that is going to be used
+- Choosing the correct site for the size of the catheter that is going to be used

 - Following proper procedures for IV insertion